 These hulls are a popular choice of aluminum boats in many areas, due to their combination of deep forward and flatter aft sections.
 They are relatively stable in calmer waters and carve through the water easily plus they handle the water nicely when running at speed.
-While they are not quite as stable as deep-v hulls (below) they offer a nice in between from a utility boat to a deep-v design.
+While they are not quite as smooth in rough seas as deep-v hulls (below) they offer a nice in between from a utility boat to a deep-v design.

 2. Deep-V Boats

 A wedge-shaped hull and a more pronounced deadrise.
 They are less suited to extremely shallow water use.
-However, they provide the smoothest ride in rough waters because the hull cuts cleanly through the waves rather than pounding.
-And many of these boats can still get into shallow water so for many owners the added seaworthiness is worth the loss of a few inches.
+However, they provide a smoother ride in rough waters because the hull cuts cleanly through the waves rather than pounding.
+And many of these boats can still get into shallow water so for many owners the added seaworthiness is worth the loss of a few inches of draft.

 3. Jon Boats

-Small flat-bottomed utility boats are designed for shallow waters and typically between 10-16 feet long.
-The hull has almost no deadrise or just a few degrees at the most.
-High performance boats are flat-bottomed because they skim across the smooth water of lakes and rivers and achieve maximum speed while remaining stable.
+Small flat-bottomed utility boats are designed for shallow waters and are typically between 10-16 feet long.
+The hull has almost no deadrise or just a few degrees at the most, providing minimal draft and excellent stability.
+Some high performance boats are also flat-bottomed because they skim across the smooth water of lakes and rivers and achieve maximum speed while remaining stable.

 Aluminum Boats: Three Of The Best